Skip to content

 This prevents namespace collisions and ensures each flow has isolated CSRF protection.

 This ensures handoff-authenticated sessions work seamlessly with auth.session.get().
+In the default memory profile, tokens are not written to Web Storage.

 Unlike OAuth flows, Smart Handoff does not require PKCE: